awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Managing.Backtrack.md

 ### Backtrack Limitations<a name="AuroraMySQL.Managing.Backtrack.Limitations"></a>

 The following limitations apply to backtracking:
 + Backtracking is only available on DB clusters that were created with the Backtrack feature enabled\.
-You can enable the Backtrack feature when you create a new DB cluster, restore a snapshot of a DB cluster, or clone a DB cluster\.
+You can enable the Backtrack feature when you create a new DB cluster or restore a snapshot of a DB cluster\.
+For DB clusters that were created with the Backtrack feature enabled, you can create a clone DB cluster with the Backtrack feature enabled\.
 Currently, backtracking is not possible on DB clusters that were created with the Backtrack feature disabled\.
 + The limit for a backtrack window is 72 hours\.
 + Backtracking affects the entire DB cluster\.
 For example, you can't selectively backtrack a single table or a single data update\.
 + Backtracking is not supported with binary log \(binlog\) replication\.
 Cross\-region replication must be disabled before you can configure or use backtracking\.